vmar13/recipeKeeper/README.md

-# README

-recipeKeeper
+# recipeKeeper

-*This repo contains the backend for the recipeKeeper application.
-The frontend can be found here: https://github.com/toastcorners/recipeKeeper-client

-A simple single page application that serves as an interactive cookbook.
-A user can create, view, update, or delete recipes and well as filter through recipes based on the user's particular diet preferences.
-The back end for this application was created using Ruby on Rails and PostgresQL.

-To run this project locally, follow the below steps:
+A recipe book tool for users to manage all of their favorite meals.
+A user can create, view, or delete recipes, as well as filter them by diet (gluten-free, dairy-free, etc.).
+See the video demo: https://youtu.be/gzZPe8y9l1U

+*Backend developed using Ruby on Rails and postgreSQL*

+**This is the backend repository.
+You can view the frontend here:** https://github.com/vmar13/recipeKeeper-client

+## Getting Started

-1.) clone down and cd into this repo
+1. Clone down and cd into this repo

-2.) run 'bundle install' to install dependencies
+2. Run "bundle install" to install dependencies

-3.) run 'rails db:seed' to seed the database
+3. Run "rails db:seed" to seed the database

-4.) run 'rails s' to start the back end server
+4. Run "rails s" to start the server

-5.) follow the steps to start the front end here: https://github.com/toastcorners/recipeKeeper-client
+5. Start the frontend using the link **above**

+**NOTE: This was a collaborative project built during the Flatiron School Software Engineering program.
+You can find the original repo here: https://github.com/toastcorners/recipeKeeper.
+Post-graduation, I forked the repo to develop the application further.**